Cluster algebraic interpretation of infinite friezes: Acknowledgments

 E. Gunawan and G. Musiker were supported by NSF Grants DMS-1148634 and DMS-1362980.
 H. Vogel was supported by the Austrian Science Fund (FWF): projects No.\ P25141-N26 and W1230, and acknowledges support from NAWI Graz.
 She would also like to thank the University of Minnesota for hosting her during her stay in the Winter of 2016.

 We thank Karin Baur for helpful comments, and Manuela Tschabold for allowing us to use some of her tikz figures.
 Some of the images and Laurent polynomial computation was done with the help of {\sc SageMath}~\cite{sage, combinat} and code written by Ana Garc\'{i}a Elsener and Jorge Nicol\'{a}s L\'{o}pez.
+We also thank the referees for many useful comments.